slipwayhq/slipway_docs/docs/getting-started/create-your-first-rig.md

 :::

-At the moment it refreshes 10 seconds after the browser receives its payload, and there may be some drift over time as each screen takes a moment to render, exaggerated because we're not pre-compiling the `slipwayhq.render` WASM component in this tutorial.
+At the moment it refreshes 10 seconds after the browser receives its payload, and there may be some drift over time as each screen takes a moment to render, exaggerated because the `slipwayhq.render` WASM component is being JIT compiled in this tutorial.

 But what if we wanted it to refresh precisely every 10th second of each minute?
 We can use [`cron`](https://crontab.guru/) syntax to specify this: